sengsgx/sengsgx/README.md

     * Linkable:   <https://api.portal.trustedservices.intel.com/productes/dev-intel-software-guard-extensions-attestation-service-linkable>
     * Unlinkable: <https://api.portal.trustedservices.intel.com/productes/dev-intel-software-guard-extensions-attestation-service-unlinkable>

-    *NOTE*: The links only work when logged in.
+    Note: The links only work when logged in.
 Both links are given on the `/EPID-attestation` page.
 Choose "Development Access".
 3. After successful registration/confirmation, go to your subscription management page at <https://api.portal.trustedservices.intel.com/developer> to get your SPID and SubscriptionKey(s) required for the remote attestation.

 ### Patching and Building sgx-ra-tls and Graphene-SGX